RomainTGitHub/planty/app/public/wp-content/plugins/all-in-one-seo-pack/readme.txt

 Use ChatGPT to write SEO titles and meta descriptions to improve SEO rankings.

 * **Microsoft Clarity Integration**
-See visotor interactions with heatmaps and session recordings.
+See visitor interactions with heatmaps and session recordings.

 * **IndexNow Integration**
 Instantly notify Bing and Yandex for faster SEO indexing.